-You can add custom metadata, either by specifying a map as the last parameter to any of the log macros or the API functions, or by setting process metadata with set_process_metadata/1 or update process metadata/1.
+You can add custom metadata, either by:

+- specifying a map as the last parameter to any of the log macros or the logger API functions. - setting process metadata with set_process_metadata/1 or update_process_metadata/1. - setting primary metadata with set_primary_config/1 or through the kernel configuration parameter logger_metadata